On higher order computations, rewiring the connectome, and non-von Neumann computer architecture: Neural circuits, computable functions and functionals

-Simple operations on functions may have their counterparts as operations on circuits.
-Given two functions $f$ and $g$ (from natural numbers into natural numbers), the new function $h$ defined as $h(x,y) = f(x) + g(y)$ may serve as an example.
-If $f^c$, $g^c$ and $+^c$ denote corresponding neural circuits, then the circuit corresponding to function $h$ may be created by establishing (activating) some synapses between input neurons of $+^c$, and the output neuron of $f^c$ and the output neuron of $g^c$.
+Simple operations on functions may have their counterparts as operations on neural circuits.
+Given two functions $f$ and $g$ (from natural numbers into natural numbers), the new function $h$ defined as $h(x) = g(f(x))$ may serve as an example, see Fig. \ref{Connection_as_function_composition-one_of_the_basic_notions_in_Mathematics}.
+If $f^c$ and $g^c$ denote corresponding neural circuits, then the circuit corresponding to function $h$ may be created by establishing (activating) synapses between input neurons of $g^c$, and the output neurons of $f^c$.
 This may correspond roughly to the synaptic meta-plasticity.
-It is interesting (however, not surprising) that this very synapse creation corresponds to a basic notion of Mathematics, i.e. function composition.
+It is interesting (however, not surprising) that this very synapse creation corresponds to a basic notion of Mathematics, i.e. to the function composition.

-{\bf Sockets and plugs} are the crucial notions.
-A function consists of input, body and output, see Fig. \ref{nc-12}.
+{\bf Sockets} and {\bf plugs} are the crucial notions.
+A function consists of input, body and output, see Fig. \ref{elementary_cognitive_functions_as_neuronal_circuits}.
 Input may consists of multiple sockets, whereas output may consists of multiple plugs.
 A plug-socket directed link may correspond to synapse as connection of axon and dendrite.

 There are also higher order functions (called functionals) where arguments as well as values may be functions.
-It is also not surprising that these higher level functionals can be constructed by establishing links in the circuits of plugs and sockets.
+It is also not surprising that these higher level functionals can be constructed by establishing links between plugs and sockets.